bx-r0/BSc_Dissertation/README.md

   - `/PacketCapture` - Contains the script that perfoms different degradation effects on a network connection
   - `/ClientServer` - Contains the programs used in the test network
+  - `/Report`       - Write up for the project

 ## Required Packages and Install